SOE Agent Profiles

 Fate: Captured, deported to Germany, survived

-In April 1942, Churchill made another brief expedition to bring two wireless operators, Edward Zeff and Isidore Newman, to Antibes, then returned in August to become the head of a new liaison circuit called SPINDLE, which would work with CARTE to train Girard's men and carry out sabotage across the Cote d'Azur.
-To assist, Churchill also adopted two abandoned F Section agents, an Egyptian Jewish wireless operator named Adolphe Rabinovitch, and a French–born courier, Odette Sansom.
+In April 1942, Churchill made another brief expedition to bring two wireless operators, Edward Zeff and Isidore Newman, to Antibes, then returned once more in August to become the head of a new liaison circuit called SPINDLE, which would work with CARTE to begin training Girard's men and carry out sabotage along the Cote d'Azur.
+To assist, Churchill also adopted two abandoned SOE agents, an Egyptian Jewish wireless operator named Adolphe Rabinovitch, and a French–born courier, Odette Sansom.

 Great things were expected of SPINDLE, but things did not go to plan.
 Girard turned out to be something of a fantasist and a megalomaniac, and his network largely an illusion.
 Rather than working as an equal partner, Churchill became little more than a go-between, communicating CARTE's increasingly bizarre demands to London, and newly-arrived SOE agents found themselves being employed by Girard to further his own whimsical ambitions.
 Appalled by CARTE's lax security and SPINDLE's lack of direction, a number of these agents preferred to ignore their new orders and headed for neutral Spain instead.